archfz/cypress-terminal-report/README.md

 ## Release Notes

+- Fixed issue with compact logs breaking after each hook with message `undefined is not iterable`. [issue](https://github.com/archfz/cypress-terminal-report/issues/39)

 #### 1.4.1

 - Added log to terminal of the list of generated output files. [merge-request](https://github.com/archfz/cypress-terminal-report/issues/29) by [@bjowes](https://github.com/bjowes)